 The University of Oklahoma College of Pharmacy is committed to the education of professional and graduate students who, upon graduation, can meet the public need for safe and effective pharmaceutical care.
 Students and faculty generate and disseminate knowledge contributing to the education and continual professional growth of pharmacists, educators, scientists and other health care professionals.
 The characteristics of quality instruction, basic and applied research, community and professional service, and extensive instruction in all types of pharmacy practice settings contribute to making the College of Pharmacy programs rewarding and satisfying experiences.

 The relocation of the College from Norman to Oklahoma City in 1976 was a milestone in development of both the College of Pharmacy and the Health Sciences Center.
-The Henry D. and Ida Mosier Pharmacy Building in Oklahoma City was completed in 1983 and most of the educational, research, and service activities of the College are housed in this facility.
-The $7.75 million structure contains approximately 77,000 square feet of modern classrooms, teaching laboratories, faculty and staff offices, research laboratories, and support facilities.
+The Henry D. and Ida Mosier Pharmacy Building in Oklahoma City was completed in 1983 and most of the educational, research and service activities of the College are housed in this facility.
+It contains approximately 77,000 square feet of modern classrooms, teaching laboratories, faculty and staff offices, research laboratories, and support facilities.

 The college is committed to contributing to society through state-of-the-art education and research as well as modern, innovative pharmacy practices and services.

 The college maintains affiliation agreements with the hospitals in the Oklahoma Health Center as well as with many other community pharmacies, hospitals, and specialized health organizations in the state of Oklahoma and Oklahoma City and Tulsa metropolitan areas.
 These educational partners provide a variety of outstanding pharmacy practice sites and experienced practitioners who serve as adjunct faculty members in the College.